gqmaguirejr/Canvas-tools/README.md

 The course_id has to be a course where the supervisor is enrolled (as student, teacher, ... )

-If supervisor_index not specified, it defaults to "A"
+If supervisor_index not specified, it defaults to "A" If supervisor_index == S, then this is the studet author.

 ### Output